Top 7 Beginner Guitar Amps to Become a Rock Star

 Our Verdict

-The Donner Electric Guitar Amplifier is our top pick for best guitar amp for beginners.
+The Donner Electric Guitar Amplifier is our top pick for the best guitar amp for beginners.
 It has everything you need and nothing you don’t.
-Because it lets you adjust lows, mids, and highs, you can really finetune your sound.
+You can finetune your sound because it lets you adjust lows, mids, and highs.
 Plus, it’s durable and easy to transport.

 Next, we recommend our Editor’s Choice, the Fender Frontman 10G Electric Guitar Amplifier.
 This is just an all-around great amp.
 It’s lightweight, easy to transport, and the controls are easy to use.
 This is a great practice amp for anyone who’s just getting started.

-Finally, we recommend the Orange Amps Electric Guitar Power Amplifier for anyone who has a little wiggle room in their budget.
-This is an awesome amp from a well-known brand that’s loaded with features to take your sound to the next level.
-The equalizer lets you adjust lows, mids, and highs and each channel has its own volume control.
+Finally, we recommend the Orange Amps Electric Guitar Power Amplifier for anyone with little wiggle room in their budget.
+This is an awesome amp from a well-known brand loaded with features to take your sound to the next level.
+The equalizer lets you adjust lows, mids, and highs; each channel has its own volume control.

 References